 - Currently enrolled junior or senior

-Apply to become a member at the International Business Institute's office, located at SSB 461.
+Apply to become a member at the International Business Institute's office, located at JCP 350.

 The International Business Career Conference is held in the spring semester every year.
 The conference provides an opportunity to students to interact with organization executives, career professionals and academic leaders who will address the concerns of today's students preparing to enter the international business workforce.
 This conference is organized and run by students from the International Business Honor Society.
-For more information about our International Business Career Conference, click here.
+Learn more about the International Business Career Conference.

 *There are many other student organizations at UMSL for students to get involved.
-Please follow this link to view a list of the student organizations on campus.
+View a full list of the student organizations on campus.